-To be included on the Dean's Honours List for a given term, students must achieve a term grade point average (TGPA) of at least 85.00% on a minimum of 15 credit hours, of which 12 credit hours are numerically graded.

-The designation "Dean's List - Education" is recorded on the official transcript.
+To be included on the Dean's Honours List for a given term, students must achieve a term grade point average (TGPA) of at least 85.00% on a minimum of 9 numerically graded credit hours in a single term.
+The designation will be noted on the official transcript.